Markpm-code/st_benedict_shrine/README.md

 # Gallery
  * In this page the user can take a look of the images taken from St Benedict'Garden of Life.
- * It has a coloumn count of 3 in most devices and coloum count of 1 when it has a max-width of 414px.
+ * It has a column count of 3 in most devices and column count of 1 when it has a max-width of 414px.

  ![gallery page](./static/images/gallery.png)